 Homeowner

-To submit an application for a home insurance policy with Citizens insurance, you’ll first need to prove that you were unable to find coverage with a standard home insurance company or that the coverage you did qualify for was 20% more expensive than a similar policy with Citizens.
+To get a home insurance quote with Citizens Property Insurance, you’ll first need to prove that you were unable to find coverage with a standard home insurance company or that the coverage you did qualify for was 20% more expensive than a similar policy with Citizens.
+If it is, then you can get a quote from any licensed insurance agent who’s authorized to sell Citizens Property Insurance coverage.

-You can enter your ZIP code and click on the Start calculator button to get connected with a licensed Policygenius insurance agent who can help you compare quotes from different companies to see if Citizens is right for you.
+You can click on the Start calculator button to get connected with a licensed Policygenius insurance agent who can help you compare quotes from different companies to see if Citizens is right for you.

 How do I file a claim with Citizens home insurance?

-Citizens offers the option to file a claim over the phone or online 24/7/365.
+Citizens Property Insurance offers the option to file a claim over the phone or online 24/7/365.

 How to file a claim online with Citizens